scmschmidt/trento_checks_for_supportconfig/README.md

 | `hosts_image` | string | `"tscs_host"` | Image for the host containers.
 | `wanda_autostart` | bool | `true` | Enables/disables starting of Wanda on demand.
 | `colored_output`" | bool | `true` | Enables/disables coloring the output.

+# JSON Support

+For using `tcsc` in scripts or integrate it into automation, `-j` switches to JSON output only for all commands.